 One Space, Many Uses

 Adjusting to the pandemic, an astounding number have found themselves working and schooling from home.
-With the increased time at home many have realized that their space must be multi-functional and space efficient…an uncluttered place they enjoy.
+With the increased time at home many have realized that their space must be multi-functional and efficient…an uncluttered place they enjoy.
 For some, this has prompted a decision to remodel.
-In one of our current design projects, we are utilizing one space to include a laundry area, mudroom, pantry, and dog-wash station.
+In one of our current design projects, we are utilizing one area to include a laundry, mudroom, pantry, and dog-wash station.
 We envision this catch-all concept will serve as a hub for everyday family function.
-As far as meals go, many are now claiming their dining areas for other uses, recovering the lost eating area in an island bar or banquette style seating tucked into a kitchen nook..
+As far as meals go, many are now claiming their dining areas for other uses, and then recovering the lost eating area in an island bar or banquette style seating tucked into a kitchen nook..